Wade Elliott

-Wade Patrick Elliott (born 14 December 1978) is an English former professional footballer who is currently head coach of EFL League One club Cheltenham Town.
+Wade Patrick Elliott (born 14 December 1978) is an English former professional footballer who was most recently head coach of EFL League One club Cheltenham Town.
 He played mainly as a right midfielder but could also play as a central midfielder.

 Elliott began playing football as a youth player for Southampton before joining non-league Bashley.
 He began his professional career at AFC Bournemouth after joining from Bashley for £5,000.
 After five years he joined Burnley where he won two player of the year awards and scored the only goal in the 2009 play-off final elevating his team to the Premier League.
 He moved on to Birmingham City in 2011, playing regularly for two seasons.
 He spent time on loan at Bristol City in 2014, and joined them on a permanent contract after his release from Birmingham at the end of the 2013–14 season.

 Having achieved promotion from League One to the Championship with Bristol City in the 2014–15 season, Elliott retired from playing in June 2015 in order to take up a coaching role at the club.
-After leaving Bristol City in June 2016 Elliot played in several pre-season Friendlies for National League side Forest Green Rovers, reportedly in advance of taking a joint role of player and youth team coach.
+After leaving Bristol City in June 2016 Elliott played in several pre-season Friendlies for National League side Forest Green Rovers, reportedly in advance of taking a joint role of player and youth team coach.

 Playing career

 Youth and non-League

-Elliott was born in Southampton, and began playing football as a youth player at Southampton F.C., during which time he also represented England schoolboys.
-He was released from the Southampton youth setup when he was 16 and instead went on to do his A-levels.
-He carried on playing football at non-League Bashley while studying at university – he did two years of a degree course in communications and sociology at Goldsmiths' College and completed the degree via the Open University – and was spotted by former AFC Bournemouth player Jimmy Case who organised a trial match for him at the League One club.
+Elliott was born in Southampton, and began playing football as a youth player at Southampton, during which time he also represented England schoolboys.
+Elliott was released from the Southampton youth setup when he was 16 and instead went on to do his A-levels.
+Elliot carried on playing football at non-League Bashley while studying at university – he did two years of a degree course in communications and sociology at Goldsmiths' College and completed the degree via the Open University – and was spotted by former AFC Bournemouth player Jimmy Case who organised a trial match for him at the League One club.
 He trained with Bournemouth from Christmas 1998, and signed for a fee of £5,000 in February 2000.
+The club's director of football, Mel Machin, later called Elliott's price as "some of the best money he have ever spent".